TaehyeonPark/TaehyeonPark/README.md

 ### Hi there 👋, I'm TaehyeonPark.

-🌱 I’m interested in Digital image processing, Backend-Infra and AI.
+🌱 I’m interested in Data Science, AI, Network and Infra.

 <!--
 **TaehyeonPark/TaehyeonPark** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.